 The Winter War started in 1939 with a Soviet invasion that initially had the look of a border skirmish but that concealed a deeper intention.
 The Soviets intended to cut Finland in half and capture both Petsamo in the north and Helsinki in the south.
 The powers of the world applauded the tenacity of the outgunned and undermanned Finns but did little to help them in any material sense.
 The Finns eventually lost the ability to withstand the greater forces of their much larger, richer, and more powerful neighbor and, under duress, signed the Treaty of Moscow granting the Soviets even more territory and sovereignty than they had initially sought.

 Still fearing additional aggression by the Soviet Union, the Finns sought to make defensive arrangements with Great Britain and Sweden but when these efforts proved fruitless, Finland turned to Germany for military aid.
 The Germans were preparing to launch their attack on Russia known as Operation Barbarossa.
-This set of negotiations allowed German troops to establish positions in Finland.
+This set of negotiations allowed German troops to establish positions in Finland as they had done once before.

 Three days after the beginning of Operation Barbarossa in June 1941, the Soviets launched massive bombing raids against Finland leading the Finns to declare war on the Soviet Union.
 This became known as the Continuation War.
 Like much of the history I’ve skimmed over here, what transpired during the Continuation War is far more complex than I can explain with any semblance of brevity (a phase rarely attached to any of my writing).